kycdao/widget/README.md

 ### Install dependencies

-- Run the following command to install the dependencies via yarn:
+- Run the following command to install the dependencies via pnpm:

     ```
     pnpm install